-We develop two different methods to combine Relational and textual representations with SVM and Transformers.
-In Figure \ref{fig:svm-ensemble}, we obtain a FastText (\textit{FTEmb}) dense or TF-IDF sparse word vectors to represent each tweet.
-Then, the relational embedding of each author will be concatenated to the textual vector, adding a vector of zeros to the textual vector if no relational information is available.
-Finally, the concatenation of the textual and relational vectors is used to learn a SVM (RBF kernel) model.
+In Figure \ref{fig:comb-svm}, we obtain a FastText (\textit{FTEmb}) dense or TFIDF sparse word vectors to represent each tweet.
+The interaction embedding of each author will then be concatenated to the textual vector, adding a vector of zeros to the textual vector if no relational information is available.
+Finally, the concatenation of the textual and relational vectors is used to learn an SVM (RBF kernel) model.

-As shown in Figure \ref{fig:transformer-ensemble}, Transformer models and relational embeddings are combined by concatenating user vectors from the relations embeddins with the Transformer's CLS representations of the tweets.
+As shown in Figure \ref{fig:comb-trans}, Transformer models and interaction embeddings are combined by concatenating user vectors from the interaction embeddings with the Transformer's CLS representations of the tweets.
 When there is no user information related to interactions, a vector of zeros is concatenated to the CLS representation.
-Finally, we add a linear classification layer on top of the CLS token vector concatenated with the relational vector and fine-tune the system end-to-end.
+Finally, we add a linear classification layer on top of the CLS token vector concatenated with the relational vector and fine-tune the model in an end-to-end manner.